mkosir/typescript-style-guide/README.md

 TypeScript & React Style Guide provides concise set of conventions (sometimes arbitrary) and best practices used to create consistent, maintainable code.

-Since "consistency is the key" majority of rules are enforced by automated tooling as ESLint, TypeScript, Prettier, etc. Still certain opinionated design and architectural decisions must be followed which are covered with described conventions bellow.

 ## About Guide

 As any code style guide is opinionated, this is no different as it tries to set conventions that govern our code.

+Since "consistency is the key", style guide strives to enforce majority of the rules by using automated tooling as ESLint, TypeScript, Prettier, etc. Still certain opinionated design and architectural decisions must be followed which are covered with described conventions bellow.

+This style guide uses [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119) terminology when using the phrases _must_, _must not_, _should_, _should not_, and _may_.

-Guide requires you to use:
+Style Guide requires you to use:

 - [TypeScript v5](https://github.com/microsoft/TypeScript)
 - [typescript-eslint v6](https://github.com/typescript-eslint/typescript-eslint) with [`strict-type-checked`](https://typescript-eslint.io/linting/configs/#strict-type-checked),